ianstormtaylor/slate/docs/reference/slate-react/editor.md

 `Boolean`

-Whether spellcheck is turned on for the editor.
+Whether or not spellcheck is turned on for the editor.

 ### `style`

 `Object`

-An optional dictionary of styles to apply to the content editable element.
+An optional dictionary of styles to apply to the contenteditable element.

 ### `tabIndex`